fadden/CiderPress2/DiskArc/Comp/NuLZW-notes.md

 The data compression performed by ShrinkIt and GS/ShrinkIt uses a combination of run-length encoding (RLE) and Lempel-Ziv-Welch sequence encoding (LZW; see https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch).
-The code was developed by Kent Dickey and Andy Nicholas.
+The Apple II code was developed by Kent Dickey and Andy Nicholas.

 The original goal was to compress 5.25" disk images, offering a significant improvement over programs like Dalton's Disk Disintegrator (DDD), which combined RLE with a simplified Huffman